jina-ai/executors/jinahub/indexers/searcher/HnswlibSearcher/README.md

 This example shows a common usage pattern where we first index some documents, and then perform search on the index.

-Note that to achieved the desired tradeoff between index and query time on one hand, and search accuracy on the other, you will need to "finetune" the index parameters.
+Note that to achieve the desired trade-off between index and query time on one hand, and search accuracy on the other, you will need to "finetune" the index parameters.
 For more information on that, see [hnswlib documentation](https://github.com/nmslib/hnswlib/blob/master/ALGO_PARAMS.md).